ReactVT/react-vt/README.md

 # React VT
-React VT is a data-driven visual testing tool for React developers.

 React VT presents a live view of the React component structure of your app, along with current state and props.